 - Snacks – packing a few granola bars is a good idea; they feed you a lot on the boat, so don’t go crazy here

 - Reading/writing material

 - Passport (with photocopies)

 - Any entry visas or vaccination certificates required

-Laundry facilities are offered by some of our hotels for a charge, or ask your group leader where the nearest laundromat is.
+Laundry facilities are offered by some of our hotels for a charge.
+You can also use a local laundromat, if necessary.
 If you want to do your own laundry, we suggest you bring your own non-polluting/biodegradable soap.

 Passports and Visas

-A 30-day free visa is available at some arrival locations in Indonesia for US, UK, and Schengen passport holders.
-This visa is non-extendable.
-This free visa is available at: Jakarta (Soekarno-Hatta Airport), Bali (Ngurah Rai Aiport), Medan (Kualanamu Airport), Surabaya (Juanda Airport) and Batam (Hang Nadim International Airport).
+A 30-day visa on arrival is available at Jakarta (Soekarno-Hatta Airport) and Bali (Ngurah Rai Aiport).
+The cost is 500,000 IDR ($35 USD).
 All travelers to Indonesia must be in possession of a passport valid for at least six months from the date of arrival, have at least 2 blank passport pages, and have proof (tickets) of onward or return passage.